mikro-orm/mikro-orm/docs/docs/async-local-storage.md

 is no longer valid.
 :::

-By default, the `domain` api is used in the `RequestContext` helper.
-Since v4.0.3, you can use the new `AsyncLocalStorage` too, if you are on up to date node version:
+In v4 and older versions, the `domain` api was used in the `RequestContext` helper.
+Since v4.0.3, we can use the new `AsyncLocalStorage` too, if we are on up-to-date node version:

 ```typescript
 const storage = new AsyncLocalStorage<EntityManager>();